 “We do it to thank God that it’s over,” the guru quipped.

 I’ve invested a significant portion of my life in experimenting with various forms and styles of meditation.
 Some focus on extensive visualization, some insist on sounds, many methods involve mandalas, some talk about breath regulation, many talk about watching your thoughts or sensations, but meditation isn’t about creating an artificial sensitivity, it is about discovering your most natural state — a state of pristine awareness and clarity.
-Hence, the system of meditation I prefer the most is Mahamudra because it emphasizes on removing the mental constructs and seeing your mind as is — still, infinite and eternal.
+Hence, the system of meditation I prefer the most is Mahamudra because it emphasizes removing the mental constructs and seeing your mind as is — still, infinite and eternal.

 Over the years, I’ve practiced Mahamudra in both the tantric and non-tantric ways and have found it truly remarkable.
 Literally, Mahamudra means the great seal.
 You may interpret it as the seal of stillness, of peace, of bliss, or simply the seal of emptiness.
-How our world (not the world!) is a projection of our mind is something I would love to expound another day.
+How our world (not the world!) is a projection of our mind is something I would love to expound on another day.
 For now, allow me to share with you the six fundamental principles of meditation with a short note on its origin.

 1500 years ago, there lived a great meditator in India.
 His name was Tilopa.
-Much like the Buddha, the Gautama, he too renounced his kingdom and went on to crystallize the essence of meditation for serious practitioners.
+Much like the Buddha, Gautama, he too renounced his kingdom and went on to crystallize the essence of meditation for serious practitioners.
 He called it Mahamudra and orally transmitted this system of meditation to his chief disciple and successor Naropa, another phenomenal scholar.
 After Naropa had learned Mahamudra, Tilopa gave him six golden prohibitions — a summary of the entire system in six words.
-The original Sanskrit instruction is no longer extant but translated in English, his advice is short and worth its weight in gold.
+The original Sanskrit instruction is no longer extant but translated into English, his advice is short and worth its weight in gold.
 According to Tilopa, and I fully concur, here are the six things a good meditator avoids while meditating:

 1. Recollection: Don’t pursue thoughts of the past.